By Hilary Picken | February 26, 2019 | Languages

 1. Italian formality

-“Tu” and “Lei” (more or less the same as “tu” and “vous” in French).
+“Tu” and “Lei” are more or less the same as “tu” and “vous” in French.
 Generally, “tu” is for young people or people you know well and “Lei” is for older people or when you want to show a greater level of respect.
 You should however always check to make sure you’re choosing the right one for your target audience.
+Beware, though: in some contexts, tu would be used in Italian when vous might be used in French.

 2. Look who’s talking